 Tip: Also check out our own SimRacingHub.nl gloves which we have developed together with our partner IMB Race Wear.

-3. Sparco Hypergrip
+4. Sparco Hypergrip

 Our next recommendation is the Sparco Hypergrip.
 This glove is designed for sim racers for both steering wheels and game controllers.
 The Sparco Hypergrip is arguably one of the most popular sim racing gloves on the market.
 Sparco's strong brand recognition will undoubtedly contribute to this success.

 The microfibre on the palm is perforated for maximum ventilation without compromising grip.
 There is extra soft material between the fingers for extra comfort.
 The thumb and index finger are "touch-sensitive" for operation of touch screens and can also be flipped over so that the fingers are visible again.
 As far as we are concerned, not really a must-have feature but rather a nice-to-have.
-As far as we are concerned, the Hypergrip series is an excellent option for long-term use and are available from ?
-45 euros.
+As far as we are concerned, the Hypergrip series is an excellent option for long-term use and are available from €45.

-4. Sparco Meca 3
+5. Sparco Meca 3

 The Sparco Meca 3 are actually gloves for car mechanics, but are great for sim racing.
-In fact, the Sparco Meca 3 are perhaps the most popular gloves among sim racers!
+Indeed, the Sparco Meca 3 are perhaps the most popular gloves among sim racers!
 The downside is that they are not - very well - touchscreen compatible.
 Other than that, you get a lot in return.

 These gloves have an insane amount of grip thanks to the abrasion-resistant PU (polyurethane) leather palms.
 They fit snugly to your hand and are still breathable.
 The very biggest advantage is their tremendous abrasion resistance and durability.
-Because they are gloves for car mechanics, they are extremely hard-wearing, light and of excellent quality.
-And all that for only ?
-30 euros.
+Because they are gloves for car mechanics, they are enormously hard-wearing, light and of excellent quality.
+And all that for just €30.
 They are available in different colours.
 In terms of price-quality, this is definitely one of the best choices!

-6. F33L Sim Gloves
+6. Tuatara Sim Gloves

 Sim racing gloves are undoubtedly a great additional addition to your sim racing experience.
 Are you a novice sim racer or a casual sim racer who occasionally does some laps on your Logitech G29 or Logitech G Pro?
 Then wait (yet) with sim racing gloves.

-I think the added value of sim gloves comes only when you invest a lot of time and energy in this hobby with your own aluminium rig OR doing so on a (semi-)professional level in your Sim Lab or Trak Racer setup.
+I think the added value of sim gloves comes only when you invest a lot of time and energy in this hobby with your own aluminium rig OR does so on a (semi-)professional level in your Sim Lab or Trak Racer setup.
 One thing is for sure: it will take your sim racing experience to a new level.
 What do you think about sim racing gloves and which ones do you have?
 Let us know in the comments below!

 Want to keep up to date with SimRacingHub content, news, DIY, tutorials, announcements and more?
 Follow us on Instagram @simracinghub.co.uk